-Our most popular and most spectacular hike and walk, featuring a scenic helicopter flight across the rugged expanse of Kahurangi national Park, our second largest, landing on a high, broad mountain ridge near the centre of the park, and also at beautiful Boulder Lake, before flying down to hike on the stunning subtropical lower Heaphy river and the wild sea coast trail of the last day of the Heaphy track.
+Our most popular and most spectacular hike and walk, featuring a scenic helicopter flight across the rugged expanse of Kahurangi national Park, our second largest, with a landing in the alpine centre of the park, near beautiful Boulder Lake, before flying down to hike on the stunning subtropical lower Heaphy river and the wild sea coast trail of the last day of the Heaphy track.
 Many people consider the Heaphy Track to be the greatest of New Zealand’s nine Great Walks, combining alpine environments and a primeval, palm fringed coastline.

-At one million acres, Kahurangi National Park is New Zealand’s second largest, lying in the northwest corner of the South Island, and best known for the 82 kilometres long Heaphy Track, a historic trail which stretches from Golden Bay to Karamea on the West Coast, walked by many visitors each year.
+At one million acres, Kahurangi National Park is New Zealand’s second largest, lying in the northwest corner of the South Island, and best known for the 82 kilometre long Heaphy Track, a historic trail which stretches from Golden Bay to Karamea on the West Coast, walked over 4 -5 days by many hikers each year.
 Kahurangi means “treasured possession” in Maori, and true to the name, the park offers seclusion and rugged grandeur with its imposing mountain ranges, rolling tussocklands, unspoiled dense forest valleys, and remote and spectacular coastline that together represent the greatest variety of landforms, habitats, plants and animals of any of New Zealand’s National Parks.

-We’ll match the length of the Heaphy helihike to your fitness and preferences.
-After landing in the Heaphy riverbed, it’s about 45 minutes on the trail of easy walking through giant rata and abundant groves of Nikau forest to the Heaphy hut where we often have lunch, or a further 1 hour 30 minutes to Midpoint on the coast track (we call the helicopter, which waits at the Heaphy hut, then lands on the beach to collect us, or a full 6 hour (17 kilometre) day walking to the end of the track along the coastline to Kohaihai and Karamea, (at extra cost) where we meet the helicopter or fly back by fixed wing plane to Motueka or Nelson.
+We match the length of the Heaphy helihike to your fitness and preferences.
+After landing in the Heaphy riverbed, it’s about 45 minutes on the trail of easy walking through giant rata and abundant groves of Nikau forest to the Department of Conservation Heaphy hut, then a further 2 -3 hours to Midpoint on the coast track, where we call the helicopter, which waits at the Heaphy hut, before collecting us on the beach, or alternatively a full 6 hour (17 kilometre) day walking to the end of the track along the coastline to Kohaihai and the isolated little West Coast village of Karamea, and fly back by fixed wing plane to Motueka or Nelson.
 (The latter is at extra cost)